unhaltable/unhaltable.github.io/README.md

 unhaltable.github.io
 ====================

-A website to showcase team members and past hacks with fancy transitions and stuff.
+Official website for the University of Toronto Unhaltable Hackers club, built with [Harp](http://harpjs.com/).

-You can check it out live at [unhaltable.com](http://unhaltable.com).
+Check it out live at [unhaltable.com](http://unhaltable.com)!